Total Immersion (augmented reality)

 Total Immersion was a French augmented reality company based in Suresnes.
-The company maintained offices in Europe, North America and Asia.
+The company maintained offices in Europe, North America, and Asia.
 The company became defunct in 2014.

 History

-Total Immersion was founded in 1999 in Aubervilliers, France by Bruno Uzzan who became its CEO, and Valentin Lefèvre who was its former general director.
+Total Immersion was founded in 1999 in Aubervilliers, France, by Bruno Uzzan, who became its CEO, and Valentin Lefèvre, who was its former general director.
 Their headquarters were in Suresnes, France.

-As the company grew, Total Immersion established their first international office in San Francisco, California in the United States.
-They later relocated their American branch closer to clientele in Los Angeles.
-They also opened offices in London, Hong Kong, and Tokyo with over 90 employees in their 5 international offices.
+As the company grew, Total Immersion established its first international office in San Francisco, California, in the United States.
+They later relocated their American branch closer to their clientele in Los Angeles.
+They also opened offices in London, Hong Kong, and Tokyo, with over 90 employees across their 5 international offices.